Parallel and External-Memory Construction of Minimal Perfect Hash Functions with PTHash: A General Construction

-The overall complexity is that of the preliminary merge phase which is carried out using a min-heap data structure of size $O(K)$ memory words, hence $O(n \log K)$ time.

-The output of this step is the set of such $L$ buffers, so that the next step, the search, has to logically process the buffers from index $L-1$ down to index $0$.
-However, we indicate the $L$ buffers with the abstraction \var{buckets} in Alg.~\ref{alg:framework}.
+The output of this step is the set of such $L$ buffers, so that the next step, \Call{Search}{}, has to logically process the buffers from index $L-1$ down to index $0$.
+We indicate the $L$ buffers with the abstraction \var{buckets} in Alg.~\ref{alg:framework}.
 This abstract collection \var{buckets} must only support \emph{sequential iteration} in the wanted bucket order (from largest to smallest bucket size).
-Sequential iteration is an access pattern of crucial importance as to avoid expensive memory reads for the buckets (especially in the external-memory setting).
-We are going to assume that each element of the collection is a \var{bucket} -- an object made by an array of \var{hashes}, plus a unique identifier $0 \leq \var{id} < m$.
+Sequential iteration is an access pattern of crucial importance as to avoid expensive memory reads for the buckets, especially in the external-memory setting.
+Each element of the collection is a \var{bucket} -- an object made by an array of \var{hashes}, plus a unique identifier $0 \leq \var{id} \leq m-1$.

+The overall time complexity of \Call{Merge}{} is $O(n \log K)$ using a min-heap data structure of size $O(K)$ memory words to merge the blocks.
+Since each bucket in the $k$-th buffer is a contiguous span of $k+1$ integers, for $0 \leq k < L$, the total space taken by the merge step is $m \lceil \log_2(m) \rceil + nu + O(L)$ bits, where the last term is negligible as $L$ is very small compared to $n$, e.g., $L < 40$ in our experiments with billions of keys.